margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful to be ethical in life
 * Grateful for African countries
 * Grateful for the nobility of people
+* Grateful for the Korean language and how "Black Lives Matter" in the Korean language means "Black lives are precious"
+* Grateful for my African American and Korean American friends
 * Grateful for princes and princesses in other countries and cultures
 * Grateful for African music
 * Grateful for Nam's and Faf's friends